Western Animation: The 13 Ghosts of Scooby-Doo

 - An Arc: The first Scooby-Doo show to have an overarching plot, and the last one until Scooby-Doo!
 Mystery Incorporated.

 - Artifact of Doom: The Chest of Demons

 - Bad Future: The episode "It's a Wonderful Scoob."
 Without Scooby around, the world falls to the ghosts, Daphne is a broken slave to the Time-Slime ghost, Scrappy and Flim-Flam have become his loyal servants, and Shaggy is a lone rebel that has gone crazy, adamantly believing that Scooby will return and save them.

-- Big Bad Wannabe: Bogel and Weerd so desperately want to be one of the 13 ghosts.
+- Big Bad Wannabe: Bogel and Weerd so desperately want to join the 13 ghosts.